smikhalevski/doubter/README.md

 ### Making objects partial and required

 Object properties are optional if their type extends `undefined`.
-You can derive an object shape that would have its properties all marked as optional:
+Derive an object shape that would have its properties all marked as optional:

 ```ts
 const myShape = d.object({